kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 ``config.yml``
   YAML file that is used to configure parameters of the pipeline.
   The file is included with example values.
-  You will edit this file with values suited to your own situation, before running the pipeline.
+  You will update this file with values that match your updates to the pipeline.
+  Updates range from editing existing values, to adding or removing fields that control new or deprecated parameters of the pipeline controlled by users.

 ``pipeline.py``
-  Python script that describes the pipeline steps and overall workflow, you will leave it untouched.
+  Python script that describes the pipeline steps and overall workflow.
+  You will edit this file with updates to the existing pipeline tasks, and possibly extend the pipeline with new tasks or remove deprecated functionality.

 .. figure:: /_static/images/guides/github-fork.png
    :width: 80%